 Auction Houses Selling Fine Art.

 Another type of art marketing is carried out on the major auction blocks at Sotheby's, Christie's, and other fine art auction houses in New York, London, Hong Kong, East Asia, and other major art regions.
-They sell art worth millions of dollars to wealthy individuals, often through brokers.
-The contemporary art market dominates this scene, primarily selling works by living artists like Jeff Koons and relatively recently deceased artists, such as Andy Warhol.
+They sell art worth millions to wealthy individuals, often through brokers.
+The contemporary art market dominates this scene, primarily selling works by living artists like Jeff Koons and relatively recently deceased artists like Andy Warhol.

 Contemporary Art Embraces Graffiti Art and Branding.

 Some of the artists who enjoyed the most remarkable growth in auction house interest and sales since 2005 include KAWS, Mr. Brainwash, and Banksy.
 Many of the top 50 artists, as ranked by Artnet in this period, were born in the last half of the 20th Century.
 It is difficult to imagine that the dealers and collectors of the 1980s who were engaged in acquiring Van Goghs could have foreseen how street art would become a market mover powered by the rise in appeal of younger artists in the 21st Century.

-Changes in the American art market and the global art market mirrored those in culture and society.
-The most monied collectors who bought the top of the market sought artworks representing diverse genres that held substantial price premiums.
-That left the next level of affluent buyers to pursue the next best pieces available.
+Changes in the American and global art markets mirrored those in culture and society.
+The most monied collectors who bought at the top of the market sought artworks representing diverse genres with substantial price premiums.
+That left the next level of affluent buyers pursuing the best pieces available.

-Since the paintings and sculptures of living artists, such as Damien Hirst, and recently deceased, as with Robert Indiana, were in greater abundance than Van Gogh and Picasso's classic works, they grew in desirability.
-From the late 1990s well into the next century, there was a steady global growth in wealthy individuals.
+Since the paintings and sculptures of living artists, such as Damien Hirst and the recently deceased Robert Indiana, were in greater abundance than Van Gogh and Picasso's classic works, they grew in desirability.
+From the late 1990s, well into the next Century, there was a steady global growth in wealthy individuals.
 Their longing to show their sophistication and refined tastes drove demand to own artworks.
 To this class of buyers, contemporary art was more obtainable and offered other advantages over older art.

 Take a Lesson from the Contemporary Art Market.